jumphone/BEER/README.md

 </br>
 </br>

-# V. Tune-up with BBKNN
+# V. Batch-effect Removal Enhancement

 If you need a "tune-up", please try BBKNN.